niko78900/RenoAPI/Documentation/Documentation.md

 - Tasks should always belong to a project; projectId is required for task create/update.
 - Creating/updating/deleting tasks via /api/tasks updates Project.taskIds accordingly.
 - Creating a task via /api/projects/{projectId}/tasks also writes the task and links it.
-- Deleting a project does not currently delete its tasks; those tasks remain in the tasks collection.
+- Deleting a project deletes its tasks.

 Field Naming (Request vs Response)
-- Project requests use the Project entity field names:
+- Project requests accept aliases:
-  - contractor (not contractorId)
+  - contractor or contractorId
-  - number_of_workers (snake case)
+  - number_of_workers, numberOfWorkers, or workers
-  - ETA (represented as eta in most clients and docs)
+  - eta or ETA
 - Project responses use ProjectResponse:
   - contractorId and contractorName
   - numberOfWorkers (camel case)